 What I learned is that just because you value something, doesn’t mean it will happen without some work and some focus.
 Getting your family organized isn’t something that some people are just good at and some people aren’t.
 It’s a skill–it takes time and practice and effort.
 Anyone can learn it, and anyone can get better at it, but that doesn’t happen by liking pictures of pretty kitchens on Instagram (I speak from experience here).

-It happens the good old-fashioned way by learning (listening to podcasts, reading books or articles or blog posts) and practicing (starting with a small, specific project and working at it until you master it).
+It happens the good old-fashioned way by learning (listening to podcasts, reading books like James Clear’s Atomic Habits, reading articles or blog posts) and practicing (starting with a small, specific project and working at it until you master it).

 Organizing Myth #5: I need to organize my whole house to feel the benefits